3 feared dead as Myanmar army truck runs down protesters

 A video posted on social media showed a speeding small army truck heading into the marchers from behind.
 Voices can be heard, saying: “The car is coming ...
 Please help!
 It hit the children ...
 Oh! ...
 Dead! ...
 Run, ... run!”
 The video shows about a dozen people running from the spot.

-A witness told The Associated Press that the protesters had been on his street for just two minutes when the military truck hit them, leaving three people without any sign of movement lying on the road.
+A witness told The Associated Press that the protesters had been on his street for just two minutes when the military truck hit them, leaving three people lying motionless on the road.

 “About five armed soldiers got out of the vehicle and chased after the protesters,” said the witness, who insisted on anonymity for fear of arrest.
 “They opened fire and also arrested young people who had been hit by the car.
 At least 10 people were arrested.”